daksh3333/Neuro-Stress-Monitor/README.md

   - Incorporated a dynamic notification system that includes motivational quotes by David Goggins for repeated unfocused states, creating an engaging user experience.
   - Integrated video background functionality for a visually appealing application interface.

+## November 17
+- **Hasan**
+  - Synchronized the buttons in the electron app to execute the python scripts for youtube and tiktok
+  - Streamlined the UI of the app

 ## 🔨 Tools